-Students who complete their program with an accumulative GPA of 3.50 receive honors and graduate cum laude.
-Students with an accumulative 3.75 GPA receive honors and graduate magna cum laude.
-Students who graduate with an accumulative GPA of 3.90 receive honors and graduate summa cum laude.
+Students who complete their program with a cumulative GPA of 3.50 receive honors and graduate cum laude.
+Students with a cumulative 3.75 GPA receive honors and graduate magna cum laude.
+Students who graduate with a cumulative GPA of 3.90 receive honors and graduate summa cum laude.